Aranmanai 4: Plot

 Saravanan finds out that Sakthi, the inspector, and the late Ravi all share the same birthdate.
 He confirms with Maaya that all three also have a red mole in common and tells her to protect the children.
 Saravanan confronts the swami to save the inspector.
 Meanwhile, the Assamese priest arrives at Saravanan's home, claiming he is looking for his missing daughter.
 He tries to approach Sakthi but is expelled by Selvi's spirit.
 Concurrently, the inspector dies after being impaled by a vel, and Sakthi wakes up from her coma, accompanied by Selvi's spirit.
 During interrogation, the swami reveals that Baak, an evil spirit capable of living in water and on land, had its soul trapped by the priest, diminishing its power.
 Baak followed the villagers when they relocated to the village, eventually recovering its hidden soul.
 To regain full strength, Baak aims to sacrifice Sakthi, the inspector, and Ravi.
-Baak killed Selvi’s husband and took his form to approach Sakthi.
+Baak killed Selvi's husband and took his form to approach Sakthi.
 Selvi, however, sacrificed herself to protect her children and returned as a spirit to guard them against Baak.
 The swami warns Saravanan to protect Sakthi at all costs to prevent Baak from becoming immortal.

 Saravanan confides in his aunt about his regrets for not supporting her.
 Meanwhile, Baak attacks the police station, causing injuries, but the swami manages to drive him away.
 During this chaos, Maaya is stopped by Selvi's spirit at the compound gate while trying to attend Sakthi's birthday party.
 Saravanan notices a bloodstain on Maaya's lab coat, which Selvi's spirit seems to be pointing at.
 Upon testing the blood in the lab, they discover that Baak has been impersonating the swami after killing him outside the police station.
 After confronting the president, they find the swami's dead body in the trunk of the president's car.
 The president reveals that the swami had gone to the graveyard to destroy Selvi's spirit and her remains.
 Saravanan arrives too late, witnessing his sister's spirit disappear while pleading for Sakthi's safety.
 Baak then reappears to claim Sakthi, but Maaya flees with her to the temple festival.
 There, Saravanan battles Baak inside a large Asura sculpture.
-At the festival's climax, a divine spirit destroys both the sculpture and Baak.
+At the festival's climax, the goddess destroys both the sculpture and Baak.